lude-bri/libft_42_LP/README.md

 > [!NOTE]
 > In general, library files in the C language end with the extension .h

-To understand more about the topic, let's talk about the **preprocessors**!

-Preprocessors is a program that processes its input data to produce output that is used as input in another program!

-It means that before even reading the code, it will take into account what is defined, almost like rules, and the program will execute accordingly the rules we've set.

-In C programming, preprocessing is the first step in the compilation of a C code.
-It occurs before the tokenization step.
-One of the important functions of a preprocessor is to include the header files that contain the library functions used in the program.
-The preprocessor in C also defines the constants and expands the macros.[(see more)](https://www.tutorialspoint.com/cprogramming/c_preprocessors.htm)

-> [!IMPORTANT]
-> A Macro in C is essentially a piece of code or a value that is associated with an identifier.
-This identifier, known as the macro name, is defined using the #define preprocessor directive

 ## <a name="#index-2-1"> 2.1.
 Preprocessor Directives in C </a>